AMES TEAM NEWS AND HIGHLIGHTS

 THE SEARCH FOR OTHER EARTHS

-Tori Hoehler will be a featured speaker at Lawrence Hall of Science Auditorium on Thursday, July 18, 2013, from 7:00 p.m. to 9:00 p.m.
-This program is for science educators, science students, and the general public.
-Admission is free.
+Tori Hoehler was a featured speaker at Lawrence Hall of Science Auditorium on Thursday, July 18, 2013.
+This program was for science educators, science students, and the general public.

 With almost 3000 planet candidates discovered by Kepler since its launch in 2009, at no other time in history has the possibility of finding an Earth-like planet been so within our reach.
-Learn about the groundbreaking hunt for exoplanets and its implications for the search for life elsewhere.
+Attendees learned about the groundbreaking hunt for exoplanets and its implications for the search for life elsewhere.

 CASSINI SEES PRECURSORS TO AEROSOL "SNOW" ON TITAN

 Collaborating with a group of Spanish Astronomers, Ames Team members Christiaan Boersma and Lou Allamandola found strong evidence for the presence of polycyclic aromatic hydrocarbon (PAH) molecules in the atmosphere of Saturn's largest moon, Titan.
 Utilizing the wealth of PAH spectra available in the NASA Ames PAH IR Spectroscopic Database, they analyzed data obtained by NASA's spacecraft Cassini.

 Long time a mystery, the haze making up Titan's atmosphere can finally be attributed to PAHs.
 Focussing on the 3 micron region, dominated by a strong methane feature, the team found unexplained substructure.
 After careful subtraction of the methane emission, a residual component peaking at 3.28 micron remained - indicative for the presence of aromatic material.